gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_full_description.md

 # ORR reaction in the laboratory

 Most common technique for ORR studies is cyclic voltammetry using rotating disk electrode (RDE), and rotating ring-disk electrode (RRDE).
+Here I used experimental protocol described in readme_experimental_protocol.md

 # Bibliography